Federal Perkins Loan

 Repayment begins after your nine-month grace period.
 The grace period will begin any time you are not enrolled at least half-time (with the exception of summer).
 For most students the grace period begins after graduation.

 Perkins loan repayments are made to Penn State.
 If you cannot make payments on your loan after the nine-month grace period, you may be able to postpone repayment by pursuing deferment or forbearance.
-For more information, contact the Office of Student Loans and Scholarships.
+For more information view the repayment information on the Office of the Bursar's site.

 If you have borrowed a Federal Perkins Loan(s) from a school other than Penn State and you are currently enrolled at Penn State at least half-time, you may be eligible for an in-school deferment.